 Do You Still Have Questions?

 There is a lot to consider.
 That is why NPF’s Patient Navigation Center is ready to help you understand the marketplace and your insurance options.
-This article contains just a portion of the tips and information available to you for free from through the Patient Navigation Center.
+This article contains just a portion of the tips and information available to you for free through the Patient Navigation Center.

-Patient Navigators are ready to offer free and personalized assistance, whether it’s figuring out your insurance coverage, finding a treatment that works better for you or finding the right dermatologist or rheumatologist in your area.
+Patient Navigators are ready to offer free and personalized assistance, whether it’s figuring out your insurance coverage, finding a treatment that works better for you, or finding the right dermatologist or rheumatologist in your area.